mbrochh/django-graphql-apollo-react-demo/README.md

 1. Add Filtering to ListView
 1. Add Pagination to ListView
 1. Add Cache Invalidation

+Before you start, you should read a little bit about [GraphQL](http://graphql.org/learn/) and [Apollo](http://dev.apollodata.com/react/) and [python-graphene](http://docs.graphene-python.org/projects/django/en/latest/).

 # <a name="part1"></a>Part 1: The Backend